dhruvbajaj13/Adventurers-Guild/README.md

 This open-source project is a digital guild hall where developers can find their next adventure.
 Instead of slaying slimes, you'll be squashing bugs.
 Instead of exploring dungeons, you'll be building epic features.

+For Contributers vie the CONTRIUTING.md for the instructions

 ## How It Works

 Just like any guild, we have a structured way for adventurers to prove their worth: